 Credible demonstration of publications, curricular enhancements, and other positive impact on the intellectual life of the University that will result from a proposed project strengthens and application.

-Full-time and part-time TS and NTS faculty (including lecturers and instructors) are eligible to apply.
-Adjunct, visiting, and emeritus faculty are not eligible.
-Each proposal may be submitted only once.
-However, an applicant may be a member of more than one GAP team, if the proposals submitted by the different teams are unique.
+All tenure stream and appointment stream are eligible to apply.
+Entire proposal must be completed prior to submission.
+An applicant may be a member of more than one GAP team, if the proposals submitted by the different teams are unique.

 What Can Be Funded?